 A well-groomed Cocker Spaniel is perfect show material.
-No doggie-parade is ever without a couple of competing pooches, from this breed, showing off their Cocker Spaniel haircut styles.
-One can’t help but admire these canine celebrities when out at an extravaganza, sporting various Cocker Spaniel grooming styles.
+No doggie-parade is ever without a couple of competing pooches showing off their Cocker Spaniel haircut styles.
+One can’t help but admire these canine celebrities when out at an extravaganza.

 Believe you me, it takes a fair share of professional dolling up to get those wagging tails and tassels so beautifully styled!

 However, Cocker Spaniels aren’t just handsomely gift-wrapped.
 To keep them neat and looking good, every spaniel needs some occasional priming.
 That is why grooming a Cocker Spaniel on a regular basis is so important.
-So let’s see what it takes to keep that coat healthy and styled accordingly.
+So, let’s see what it takes to keep that coat healthy and styled accordingly.